-10608.12.
-Unless the context otherwise requires, the following definitions govern the construction of this part:

-(a) "Agricultural water supplier" means a water supplier, either publicly or privately owned, providing water to 10,000 or more irrigated acres, excluding recycled water.
-"Agricultural water supplier" includes a supplier or contractor for water, regardless of the basis of right, that distributes or sells water for ultimate resale to customers.

-(b) "Base daily per capita water use" means any of the following:

-(1) The urban retail water supplier's estimate of its average gross daily water use per capita, reported in gallons per capita per day and calculated over a continuous

-10-year period ending no earlier than December 31, 2004, and no later than December 31, 2010.

-(2) For an urban retail water supplier that meets at least 10 percent of its 2008 measured retail water demand through recycled water that is delivered within the service area of an urban retail water supplier or its urban wholesale water supplier, the urban retail water supplier may extend the calculation described in paragraph (1) up to an additional five years to a maximum of a continuous 15-year period ending no earlier than December 31, 2004, and no later than December 31, 2010.
+- 10608.12.
+Unless the context otherwise requires, the following definitions govern the construction of this part: - (a) "Agricultural water supplier" means a water supplier, either publicly or privately owned, providing water to 10,000 or more irrigated acres, excluding recycled water.
+"Agricultural water supplier" includes a supplier or contractor for water, regardless of the basis of right, that distributes or sells water for ultimate resale to customers. - (b) "Base daily per capita water use" means any of the following: - (1) The urban retail water supplier's estimate of its average gross water use, reported in gallons per capita per day and ealculated over a continuous 10-year period ending no earlier than December 31, 2004, and no later than December 31, 2010. - (2) For an urban retail water supplier that meets at least 10 percent of its 2008 measured retail water demand through recycled water that is delivered within the service area of an urban retail water supplier or its urban wholesale water supplier, the urban retail water supplier may extend the calculation described in paragraph (1) up to an additional five years to a maximum of a continuous 15-year period ending no earlier than December 31, 2004, and no later than December 31, 2010.

-(3) For the purposes of Section 10608.22, the urban retail water supplier's estimate of its average gross daily water use per capita, reported in gallons per capita per day and calculated over a continuous five-year period ending no earlier than December 31, 2007, and no later than December 31, 2010.
+(3) For the purposes of Section 10608.22, the urban retail water supplier's estimate of its average gross water use, reported in gallons per capita per day and calculated over a continuous five-year period ending no earlier than December 31, 2007, and no later than December 31, 2010.

-(c) "Baseline commercial, industrial, and institutional water use" means an urban retail water supplier's base daily per capita water use for commercial, industrial, and institutional users.

-(d) "Commercial water user" means a water user that provides or distributes a product or service.

-(e) "Compliance daily per capita water use" means the gross daily water use per capita during the final year of the reporting period, reported in gallons per capita per day.

-(f) "Disadvantaged community" means a community with an annual median household income that is less than 80 percent of the statewide annual median household income. (g) "Gross water use" means the total volume of water, whether treated or untreated, entering the distribution system of an urban retail water supplier, excluding all of the following:

-(1) Recycled water that is delivered within the service area of an urban retail water supplier or its urban wholesale water supplier.

-(2) The net volume of water that the urban retail water supplier places into long-term storage.

-(3) The volume of water the urban retail water supplier conveys for use by another urban water supplier.

-(4) The volume of water delivered for agricultural use, except as otherwise provided in subdivision (f) of Section 10608.24.

-(h) "Industrial water user" means a water user that is primarily a manufacturer or processor of materials as defined by the North American Industry Classification System code sectors 31 to 33, inclusive.

-(i) "Institutional water user" means a water user dedicated to public service.
-This type of user includes, among other things, higher education institutions, schools, courts, churches, hospitals, and government facilities.

-(j) "Interim urban water use target" means the midpoint between the urban retail water supplier's base daily per capita water use and the urban retail water supplier's urban water use target for 2020.
+- (c) "Baseline commercial, industrial, and institutional water use" means an urban retail water supplier's base daily per capita water use for commercial, industrial, and institutional users. - (d) "Commercial water user" means a water user that provides or distributes a product or service. - (e) "Compliance daily per capita water use" means the gross water use during the final year of the reporting period, reported in gallons per capita per day. - (f) "Disadvantaged community" means a community with an annual median household income that is less than 80 percent of the statewide annual median household income. - (g) "Gross water use" means the total volume of water, whether treated or untreated, entering the distribution system of an urban retail water supplier, excluding all of the following: - (1) Recycled water that is delivered within the service area of an urban retail water supplier or its urban wholesale water supplier. - (2) The net volume of water that the urban retail water supplier places into long-term storage. - (3) The volume of water the urban retail water supplier conveys for use by another urban water supplier. - (4) The volume of water delivered for agricultural use, except as otherwise provided in subdivision (f) of Section 10608.24. - (h) "Industrial water user" means a water user that is primarily a manufacturer or processor of materials as defined by the North American Industry Classification System code sectors 31 to 33, inclusive, or an entity that is a water user primarily engaged in research and development. - (i) "Institutional water user" means a water user dedicated to public service.
+This type of user includes, among other users, higher education institutions, schools, courts, churches, hospitals, government facilities, and nonprofit research institutions. - (j) "Interim urban water use target" means the midpoint between the urban retail water supplier's base daily per capita water use and the urban retail water supplier's urban water use target for 2020.

+-37 - SB 7